Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba_Mobility/Licencing/Aruba-Wireless-Licencing.md

 | RF Protect Licenses       | 350                   |

 **Note**: RF Protect, WebRTC, and Policy Enforcement Firewall licenses are optional but recommended based on network needs.

+**Note 2:** The Mobility Master does not requiere additional Licence, just the Mobility Master licences for each Mobility Controller

 ## Summary